Last Updated: 17 Oct, 2024 Views: 344

 2. Copy the URL in the address bar

-5. If the elibrary tool doesn't work for you please contact the Library and we will identify a working URL for you to share.
+5. Any issues please contact the Library and we will identify a working URL for you to share.

 • OpenURL (Find It @ JCU Library): a good option for long term links (because it will present the article from whatever platform it is available at the time the link is clicked so is not as impacted by subscription changes) and is also smart enough to only use the elibrary tool when it is required